SpaceShipChase/SpaceShipChase.github.io/AsperaHighSpeedTransfer/Aspera_High_Speed_Transfer_Server_Fast_Install_Guide_CentOS7_AWS.md

 yum --nogpgcheck install /<path to installer>
 ```

-Move the license into the /opt/aspera/etc directory and name it aspera-license.
+Move the license into the /opt/aspera/etc directory and name it aspera-license:
 ```console
 cp /<path to your license> /opt/aspera/etc/aspera-license
 ```

-Load the license.
+Load the license:
 ```console
 ascp -A
 ```